EndoTaishi/CLASSIC/documentation/inputVegetationData.md

 # Input Vegetation Data {#vegetationData}

-CLASSIC can be run with either dynamic vegetation (CTEM is turned on) or a physics only simulation (CLASS).
-The model inputs differ between the two simulations with some input vegetation data for a CLASS only run ignored when the CTEM is turned on.
-As well CTEM requires some additional inputs as described below.
+CLASSIC can be run with either dynamic vegetation (CTEM+CLASS) or a physics only simulation (CLASS).
+The model inputs differ between the two configurations with some input vegetation data for a CLASS-only run ignored when CTEM is turned on.
+As well CTEM requires some additional inputs not needed for CLASS-only runs as described below.

-# Required vegetation data for a physics only simulation (CLASS alone) {#vegCLASSonly}
+# Required vegetation data {#vegCLASSonly}

-The four main vegetation categories for the physics (CLASS) are needleleaf trees, broadleaf trees, crops and grass.
+The typical four main vegetation categories for the model physics (CLASS) are needleleaf trees, broadleaf trees, crops and grass (ican = 4).
 Urban areas are also treated as “vegetation” in the CLASS code, and have associated values for FCANROT, ALVCROT, ALICROT and LNZ0ROT (see below).
-Thus these arrays have a third dimension of 5 rather than 4.
-For each of those the following data are required for each mosaic tile over each grid cell or modelled area (**NOTE**: When CTEM is turned on, i.e. dynamic vegetation is desired, the variables indicated in bold font are overwritten by CTEM during model run.
-FCANROT may be overwritten if land use change or if competition between PFTs is turned on.)
+Thus these arrays have a larger dimension of 5 rather than 4 (ican + 1).
+For each of the CLASS PFTs the following data are required for each mosaic tile over each grid cell or modelled area (**NOTE**: When CTEM is turned on, i.e. dynamic vegetation is desired and the variables indicated in bold font are overwritten by CTEM during model run (specifically in @ref APREP.f).
+FCANROT may be overwritten if land use change or competition between PFTs is turned on.)

  1. ALICROT Average near-IR albedo of vegetation category when fully-leafed [ ]
  2. ALVCROT Average visible albedo of vegetation category when fully-leafed [ ]